For further detail about risk assessment of FOSSIT, please see

 - Patients may find the leaflet in the resources section helpful.

 - Some will present with an irritating cough, and a feeling that this originates in the throat.
-They may be helped by a chronic cough leaflet (LINK TO FOLLOW) and please also note the respiratory advice respiratory advice about chronic cough, which also advises 2 months of nasal steroids where nasal or sinus symptoms are present.
+Please note the respiratory advice about chronic cough, which also advises 2 months of nasal steroids where nasal or sinus symptoms are present.

-- FOSSIT is not an indication for USOC (Urgent Suspicion of Cancer) referral but if accompanied by red flag symptoms please refer according the validated risk calculator http://www.orlhealth.com/risk-calculator-2.html is incorporated into SCI Gateway.
-The calculator is in keeping with the Scottish Referral Guidelines for Suspected Cancer.
+- FOSSIT is not an indication for USOC (Urgent Suspicion of Cancer) referral but if accompanied by red flag symptoms please refer according the validated risk calculator: http://www.orlhealth.com/risk-calculator-2.html

 - Patients over 40 who present again with increasing or persistent FOSSIT symptoms, or where indicated by the risk calculator – URGENT or URGENT SUSPICION OF CANCER